Fabrizio-Caruso/CROSS-LIB/README.md

 - `make zx81_targets` builds all ZX81 binaries (different versions of the game for different memory configurations and different graphics configurations such as WRX hi-res).

 ### Compile a specific target
-For this you currently need to look inside the Makefile file to have the exact target name to use with the "make" command.
+For this you currently may need to look inside the Makefile file to have the exact target name to use with the "make" command.
+The name of the target is given by the `[system name]_[optional attribute(s)]`.
+The most common attributes are:
+- memory (e.g., model memory, memory expansion);
+- target video mode (e.g., 40col, 80col, wrx);
+- display mode (e.g., buffered, udg);
+- CPU used for models with more than one CPU architecture (e.g., for the Commodore 128 you may have z80 or 8502);
+- game mode (e.g., turnbased);
+- input mode (e.g., qaopm, ijkl, joystick, etc.)
+- binary format (e.g., wav, crt, cmd, etc.)

 Examples:
 - `make c64` builds a Commodore 64 binary.